-Slate ran this article today from “The Vault,” its associated history blog.
-It details the history of Pacific Greyhound Lines, the company that eventually became Greyhound.
-This map is from 1935:
+Slate ran an article today from “The Vault,” its associated history blog.
+Titled “A beautiful Depression-era route map makes transcontinental bus travel look glamorous,” it details the history of Pacific Greyhound Lines, the company that eventually became Greyhound.
+The map above is from 1935.

-It turns out that the intercity bus idea has its home in Hibbing.
-Gary Belsky outlines the history of Greyhound here, from its origins in Hibbing (as the “Snoose Line” — yes, that snoose) to its expansion across the country.
+It turns out the intercity bus idea has its home in Hibbing.
+Gary Belsky outlines the history of Greyhound on mentalfloss.com, from its origins in Hibbing (as the “Snoose Line” — yes, that snoose) to its expansion across the country.
 Greyhound’s headquarters were in Duluth until 1930, when it relocated to Chicago.

 File under stuff you probably knew, but I didn’t.